goSTYLO/My-Crew-Manager/BACKEND_CHANGES_README.md

-# Backend Changes for Notification and Invitation System
+# Backend Changes for Notification, Invitation System, and Project Filtering

-This document outlines all the backend changes made to fix the notification and invitation system in the My Crew Manager application.
+This document outlines all the backend changes made to fix the notification and invitation system, and implement user-specific project filtering in the My Crew Manager application.

 ## Overview